yvkova/MRIreports_NLP/README.md

 ## Getting started

-- The project was developed on Colab and so needs to be run on Colab.
+- The project was developed on Colab.
 - The dataset is not included (awaits ethical aproval).
 The project can be testes on a scv file containing ID and text of documents.
 - Requires downloading BioSentVec_PubMed_MIMICIII-bigram_d700.bin, bioword2vec_model.file and BioWordVec_PubMed_MIMICIII_d200.vec.bin and saving then to the /files directory.
 These files are used by vec_embeddings.py.
 - Links: https://github.com/ncbi-nlp/BioWordVec, https://github.com/ncbi-nlp/BioSentVec